 We also climbed around in the old fortified keep — le donjon — that dominates the town of Loches.
 It was built in the 11th century by the counts of Anjou as an outpost to protect their territories from the warlike counts of Blois.
 A little later, Henri Plantagenêt of Anjou, who became king Henry II of England, reinforced the site, but his rebellious son Richard the LionHeart took it from his troops in 1189.

 Richard ended up in prison, and the French king Philippe Auguste took Loches over for a while.
 Richard subsequently reconquered it for the English.
 In 1205, after a year-long siege, Philippe Auguste of France won it back.
 It remained French from that time on.
 New, more imposing fortifications were built in the 1200s and 1300s, and Charles VII ended up holding court in Loches all through the 1400s.

 Views from the top of the fortifications are panoramic.
 But the fact is that Loches was used as a prison for centuries after its glory days as the site of king Charles VII's court.
 Prisoners were notoriously mistreated.
 Instruments of torture and little cells where prisoners were held for years in solitary confinement are now on view.
 The walls bear extensive graffiti left behind by those imprisoned in the dark, dank towers and cellars.

-Loches (pronounced "lush") has about 8,000 inhabitants and is just 20 minutes southeast of Saint-Aignan and about the same distance southeast of the city of Tours.
+Loches (pronounced sort of like "lush" or "brush" in U.S. English) has about 8,000 inhabitants and is just 30 minutes southwest of Saint-Aignan and about the same distance southeast of the city of Tours.